CanGym Badge 7 and 8 (Turquoise/Silver) Girls Only - LTAD 3

 This is a 2 hour class which starts to break down into women’s and men’s apparatus specific skills.
 It is strongly recommended that athletes attend 2 or more times a week in order to build strength, flexibility and to help develop their skills.
 This will help athlete progress through the levels more successfully.
 Athletes must master at least 85% of the required skills in order to continue to the next level.

-Badge 7/8 —Turquoise/Silver: These badge levels are combined into a single class which allows athletes to focus on mastering the techniques required to potentially make the transition from recreational training to developmental or competitive training.
+Badge 7/8 —Turquoise/Silver: These badge levels are combined into a single class which allows athletes to focus on mastering the techniques while moving on to the next step once completed.

 CanGym was created by Gymnastics Canada and is used as a progress monitoring and motivational tool for men’s and women’s artistic gymnastics.
 Athletes in the CanGym program are beginner to advanced level recreational gymnasts and entry level competitive gymnasts.

 The CanGym program is based on Gymnastics Canada’s 3 philosophical pillars of fun, fitness and fundamentals.
 These 3 beliefs are integrated into every lesson which creates a welcoming, engaging and exciting environment for all gymnasts.